Jon Ossoff

-Thomas Jonathan Ossoff (/'ɒsɒf/ OSS-off; born February 16, 1987) is an American politician who has served as the senior United States senator from Georgia since 2021.
-A member of the Democratic Party, he is the youngest incumbent U.S. senator.
-Before his election to Congress, he was a documentary and investigative filmmaker.
+Thomas Jonathan Ossoff (/'ɒsɔ:f/ OSS-off; born February 16, 1987) is an American politician who has served as the senior United States senator from Georgia since 2021.
+(Note: Despite being sworn in at the same time as fellow Georgia Senator Raphael Warnock, Ossoff is the senior senator because his surname precedes Warnock's alphabetically.)
+He is the youngest incumbent U.S. senator, and a member of the Democratic Party.

-Ossoff worked as a national security staffer and legislative assistant for U.S. representative Hank Johnson.
-Afterwards, he was managing director of an investigative production company that worked with reporters to document corruption in foreign countries.
-In 2017, he ran in the special election for Georgia's 6th congressional district, narrowly losing a seat that had long been considered a Republican stronghold.
-In 2021, Ossoff won the 2020–21 U.S. Senate election in Georgia, beating incumbent Republican senator David Perdue in a runoff election.
+Raised in Metro Atlanta, Ossoff graduated from Georgetown University and the London School of Economics.
+He worked as a national security staffer and legislative assistant for U.S. representative Hank Johnson and afterward was managing director of an investigative documentary production company.
+He first ran for Congress in a 2017 special election, narrowly losing a seat that had long been considered a Republican stronghold.

-Ossoff is the youngest member of the Senate elected since Don Nickles in 1980, the first senator born in the 1980s, and the first millennial United States senator.
-Together with Raphael Warnock, who was elected on the same day, they are the first Democrats to represent Georgia in the United States Senate since Zell Miller in 2005.
+Ossoff was first elected to the U.S. Senate in 2021, defeating Republican incumbent David Perdue in a runoff.
+Ossoff was elected alongside Raphael Warnock on the same day, which was critical in securing a 50–50 Senate majority for Democrats, with vice president Kamala Harris serving as the tie-breaking vote.
+Ossoff is the youngest person elected to the Senate since 1980, the first senator born in the 1980s, and the first millennial United States senator.
+Alongside Warnock, he is one of only two Democrats to represent Georgia in the United States Senate since Zell Miller left office in 2005.

 Early life and education

 Ossoff was born on February 16, 1987, in Atlanta, Georgia.
-He was raised in Northlake, an unincorporated community.
+He was raised in Northlake, an unincorporated community northeast of Atlanta.
 Ossoff's mother, Heather Fenton, is an Australian immigrant who was born and raised in Sydney and immigrated to the United States at the age of 23.
-She co-founded NewPower PAC, an organization that works to elect women to local office across Georgia.
-His father, Richard Ossoff, who is of Russian Jewish and Lithuanian Jewish descent, is an attorney who owns Strafford Publications, a specialist publishing company, and who was active in the 1980s fight against the Presidential Parkway planned for intown Atlanta.
-Ossoff is Jewish and, due to his mother being a gentile, formally converted to the religion prior to his bar mitzvah.
-His ancestors fled pogroms in the early 20th century, and he noted in an interview that he grew up among Holocaust survivor relatives and detailed how this greatly influenced him and his worldviews.
+She worked as a management consultant and co-founded NewPower PAC, an organization that works to elect women to local office across Georgia.
+His father, Richard Ossoff, who is of Russian Jewish and Lithuanian Jewish descent, is an attorney who owns Strafford Publications, a specialist publishing company, and who was active in the 1980s fight against the Presidential Parkway planned for Atlanta.
+His mother is not Jewish and Ossoff did not formally convert to the religion until prior to his bar mitzvah.
+His paternal ancestors fled pogroms in the early twentieth century, and he noted in an interview that he grew up among Holocaust survivor relatives and detailed how this strongly influenced him and his worldviews.
 He previously held dual Australian citizenship through his mother.

 He attended The Paideia School, a private school in Atlanta.
 While in high school, he interned for civil rights leader and U.S. representative John Lewis.
-In 2009, Ossoff graduated from Georgetown University's Walsh School of Foreign Service with a Bachelor of Science in culture and politics.
-He attended classes taught by former U.S. secretary of state Madeleine Albright and former Israeli ambassador to the United States Michael Oren.
-He earned a Master of Science degree in international political economy from the London School of Economics in 2013.
+Ossoff is a 2009 graduate of Georgetown University's Walsh School of Foreign Service with a Bachelor of Science degree in culture and politics.
+He earned a master of science degree in international political economy from the London School of Economics in 2013.